 - You have had a full service, comprehensive consultation visit at your worksite;

 - You have corrected all hazards identified by the consultant(s);

 - You have informed your workers of hazard correction(s);

-- You are in the process of implementing an effective injury and illness prevention program; and
+- You are in the process of implementing an effective safety and health programs; and

 - You can meet all SHARP requirements during the Pre-SHARP deferral period, not to exceed a total of 18 months.